camunda/camunda-bpm-platform/spin/docs/user-guide/xml/reading-xml.md

-# Reading Xml
+# Reading XML

-The xml datatype supports reading xml from Strings or input streams.
+The XML datatype supports reading XML from Strings or input streams.

-## Reading Xml from a String:
+## Reading XML from a String:

 ```java
 import static org.camunda.spin.Spin.*;